 Continuationism is the belief that all the spiritual gifts, including healings, tongues, and miracles, are still in operation today, just as they were in the days of the early church.
-A continuationist believes that the spiritual gifts have “continued” unabated since the Day of Pentecost and that the demonstration of “signs, wonders, and miracles” (2 Corinthians 12:12), as witnessed in the apostolic era, should be a hallmark of today’s church as well.
+A continuationist believes that the spiritual gifts have “continued” unabated since the Day of Pentecost and that today’s church has access to all the spiritual gifts mentioned in the Bible.

 When the Holy Spirit came as Jesus had promised (Acts 1:8; 2:1–4), He filled the believers and provided them with supernatural gifts that enabled them to serve God with power and ability.
 These spiritual gifts are listed in Romans 12:6–8, Ephesians 4:11, and 1 Corinthians 12:7–11, 28, and continuationism says that all of the gifts still continue to this day.
 These gifts vary from person to person as the Spirit sees fit (1 Peter 4:10).
 First Corinthians 12:4–6 says, “There are different kinds of gifts, but the same Spirit distributes them.
 There are different kinds of service, but the same Lord.
 There are different kinds of working, but in all of them and in everyone it is the same God at work.”
 Continuationists maintain that there is no scriptural evidence that any of these spiritual gifts are no longer in operation.